rogerkibbe/simple-mistral-api-client/README.md

 1. **Start the Script:**
    - Run the command line script using the command: `python mistral_api_cli.py`
-   - Run the web script using the command: `panel serve mistral_api_web.py`.
+   - Run the web script using the command: `panel serve mistral_api_web.py --show`

 2. **Interacting with the command line version:**
    - Follow the on-screen prompts to select an AI model and start a conversation.
    - Type 'stop' to exit the chat client.

 3. **Interacting with the Web version:**
-   - Open the URL from the console and open in a browser window.
-The URL will be on a line that looks like this
+   -  A browser window will automatically open.
+If needed, the URL will be shown in the terminal like this:
      - `Bokeh app running at: http://localhost:5006/mistral_api_web`
    - Choose the model and start your conversation
    - Quit the python process to exit